kodekloudhub/community-faq/README.md

 > No

 Because you cannot run your own browser.
 The only software that may be running on your desktop at exam time is the PSI software.
 Each question has several relevant links into the Kubernetes documentation.
 Clicking these links opens tabs in Firefox within the exam environment.
-You can visit any of the allowed documentation using the provided Firefox.
+You can visit any of the allowed documentation using the provided Firefox.</br>You may open multiple tabs in Firefox.

 ### Can I paste settings for vi, aliases etc from my notepad?